 Manchester United will not stand in Zlatan Ibrahimovic’s way if he wants to leave Old Trafford, manager Jose Mourinho has said.

-The 36-year-old striker, who has missed the last six games after aggravating a knee injury, has been linked with MLS side Los Angeles Galaxy.
+The 36-year-old striker, who has missed the last six games after aggravating a knee injury, has been linked with MLS side the Los Angeles Galaxy.

 Ibrahimovic signed a one-year contract extension last summer but has been limited to just seven appearances this term.

 Mourinho said: "Zlatan is in last year of his contract.
 If if if - and he said nothing to me - but if if if that is true, and Zlatan wants a future in another club in another country, we are here to help and create conditions to help, not to make his life difficult."